 The installation process creates a text file, response.varfile, that contains the selected installation options.
-The file is located in
+The file is located in [MssServerInstall]\.install4j\response.varfile mss-<12.7.n.nnn>-prod-linuxx64.sh -q -varfile response.varfile

-[MssServerInstall]\.install4j\response.varfile

 - 2. Copy response.varfile to another machine where you would like to install Management and Security Server. - 3.
-Locate the appropriate executable (listed in Step 1: Run the automated installer.) to install the product.
+Locate the appropriate executable (listed in Step 1: Run the automated installer.) to install the product. - 4.
 Launch the installation program using the -q argument and a -varfile argument that specifies the location of response.varfile.

-For example, to install Management and Security Server on a 64-bit Linux platform with a response.varfile located in the same directory, use this command, where <12.6.n.nnn> is the product version and build number:
+For example, to install Management and Security Server on a 64-bit Linux platform with a response.varfile located in the same directory, use this command, where <12.7.n.nnn> is the product version and build number: